googlefonts/science-gothic/documentation/compiling_fonts.md

 # FontLab > UFO+Designspace+FontMake workflow:

+This is how the original Science Gothic team did it.
+If you are working directly with UFO as the masters, instead of a FontLab file, you will skip to near the end of this process (and there is nothing much special about it).

-1. Convert outlines to TT with `Tools > Actions > Basics > Convert to TT Curves` (be sure to set "All Masters" at top, and check "Apply to entire font" at bottom)
+1. Convert outlines to TT with `Tools > Actions > Basics > Convert to TT Curves` (be sure to set "All Masters" at top, and check "Apply to entire font" at bottom left)
 1. Run _SG-UFO-Prepare.py_ that is in the scripts folder within FL.
 (Currently, this has no effect because everything is OK.)
 1. Manually decompose problem glyphs not caught by the script. *  (Currently: /notequal)
 1. Run _Font: Check QA_ Script